Tuttotorna/mathematics-beyond-human-habit/README.md

 What changes with the base is not the number itself, but the form and cost of its representation.

 OMNIABASE takes that simple fact seriously and asks whether persistence across bases can help identify stronger structural properties.

-That is the whole point of the repository.

 ---